 The guiding principles of the A-Clinic Foundation are the respect for human dignity, confidentiality, tolerance and responsibility.

 NGO and Research Activities

-The A-Clinic Foundation works to improve the prevention and treatment of substance abuse and mental health problems in cooperation with other non-profit service providers.
+The A-Clinic Foundation works to improve the prevention and treatment of substance abuse - including the area of doping substances - and mental health problems.
 The Foundation carries out research and provides the general public with a broad range of electronic services.
-In addition, we publish books, reports and a journal on substance abuse prevention and treatment titled Tiimi and a peer-reviewed r-journal titled Tietopuu Tutkimussarja.
+We publish reports and a journal on substance abuse prevention and treatment titled Tiimi and a peer-reviewed r-journal titled Tietopuu Tutkimussarja.

-The research group takes part to international co-operation and publishes also in English.
+Our researchers take part to international co-operation and publish also in English.
 Research activities include New Psychoactive Substances, psychosocial wellbeing, affected family members, doping in recreational sports, opioid substitution treatment, and risk for criminality or early death of patients with SUD.
 Short description of current research and links to publications is presented here.

-We have a long history and a central role in providing training in addiction work methods and other specialised skills for health care and social work professionals.
-The aim of our development and research work is to test the applicability of new prevention, treatment or rehabilitation methods in the context of the current alcohol and drug situation in Finland.
+We have a long history of a central role in providing training in addiction work methods and other specialised skills for health care and social work professionals.
+Today many on-line courses are offered.
+The aim of our development and research work is often to test the applicability of new prevention, treatment or rehabilitation methods in the context of the current alcohol and drug situation in Finland.

 The A-Clinic Foundation was established in 1955 by 16 organisations, including medical and public health, temperance movement and social welfare organisations, and bodies representing the state alcohol monopoly, alcohol research and non-governmental alcoholism treatment services.
 By offering voluntary outpatient treatment, A-clinics were a counterbalance to the compulsory residential treatment provided by the government and local authorities.